Dental Pain Causes, Types, and When to See a Dentist

 Dr. Yasin Al-Safadi

 Dental pain is one of the most common reasons people visit the dentist.
-It can range from a mild discomfort to sharp, throbbing pain that interferes with eating, sleeping, and daily life.
-But not all dental pain is the same and understanding the cause behind it can help you seek the right treatment at the right time.
+It can range from mild discomfort to sharp, throbbing pain that interferes with eating, sleeping, and daily life.
+However, not all dental pain is the same.
+Understanding the underlying cause can help you seek the right treatment at the right time.

 Common Causes of Dental Pain: -